 The Zimmer NexGen MIS Tibial component was made for use with the CR-Flex Knee.
 The MIS Tibial component is generally utilized in less invasive procedures.
-These doctors tend to shoot for a small incision as opposed to the sometimes foot long cuts that would could with traditional replacement surgery.
+These doctors tend to shoot for a small incision as opposed to the sometimes foot long cuts that would occur with traditional replacement surgery.
 If this can be done, it is better for the patients.
-Smaller scar, less blood loss and a shorter recovery time.
+Smaller scar, less blood loss, and shorter recovery time.

-These Zimmer knee lawsuits have been filed all of the country.
+These Zimmer knee lawsuits have been filed all over the country.
 They have been consolidated in a sort of “class action lawsuit” where the claims are consolidated into one for discovery purposes.
-These lawsuits are on-going.
+These lawsuits are ongoing.
 We are hopeful for a global settlement to put these cases to bed.
 But that may take time.